shichongrui/json-schema-dynamo/README.md

-#json-schema-dynamo#
+# `json-schema-dynamo`

+If you are able to, please consider using the `DocumentClient` in the `AWS.DynamoDB` SDK as it makes this package mostly unnecessary.

-Just an easier way to transform objects into DynamoDB items
+An easier way to transform objects into DynamoDB items

     var transformers = require('json-schema-dynamo')